< All Posts

 • Incorrect or incomplete address information

-This is a classic problem.
-A missing apartment number, a typo in the street name, or an outdated address can all lead to a failed delivery.
-Inconsistencies between customer-entered data and standardized address formats often compound this issue.
-Also, reliance on outdated databases or a lack of address verification tools can perpetuate these errors.
+This is your classic problem.
+You might find a missing apartment number, a typo in the street name, or an invalid address.
+These can all lead to a failed delivery.

 • Recipient unavailable at the time of delivery